 Trial of An Offence Before a Court Session

-The procedure for trial by sessions court as contained under section 225 to 237 of Cr.
+The procedure for trial by sessions court is contained under sections 225 to 237 of Cr.
 P.C, 1973 is as under: –

 • Conduction of trial.